 Jeremy Urban, Ph.D. ’07 (Physics), Director, People Analytics, Taboola

-Mary Centrella, Ph.D. ’18 (Entomology), Director of Pesticide Management Education Program and Educator, Cornell University
+Mary Centrella, Ph.D. ’19 (Entomology), Director and Educator for Cornell Cooperative Extension’s Pesticide Management Education Program, Cornell University

 Virginia Kennedy, Ph.D. ’12 (English), Interim Head of School, English Department Chair & Director of Sustainable Programs and Curriculum, West Nottingham Academy

 BJ Bormann, Ph.D.
 (Biomedical Sciences), Vice President for Translational Science and Network Alliances, The Jackson Laboratory